Course

 Overview

-This highly practical course enables you to develop and hone your skills as a designer for performance.
+This highly practical course enables you to advance and develop your skills as a creative designer for performance.

 By working on our extensive programme of public performances, you become a versatile practitioner, who feels equally at home designing for theatre, film and TV, dance, music and site-specific performances.
 Our approach allows you to create your own pathway and curate a compelling CV and portfolio that matches your ambitions.